-Large car bomb hits Afghan capital near area with embassies
+Car bomb rocks Afghan capital near area with embassies

 The Afghan government has expressed serious concerns about the U.S.-Taliban deal, which U.S. envoy Zalmay Khalilzad has said only needs the approval of President Donald Trump to become final.

+Khalilzad says 5,000 U.S. troops would withdraw from five bases in Afghanistan within 135 days of a final deal.
+Between 14,000 and 13,000 troops are currently in the country.

-Thursday’s blast occurred as Afghan presidential adviser Waheed Omer was speaking to reporters.
-He warned that difficult days were ahead and he described the deal as moving with “excessive speed.”
+Thursday’s blast occurred as Afghan presidential adviser Waheed Omer was speaking to reporters, warning that difficult days were ahead and describing the U.S.-Taliban deal as moving with “excessive speed.”

+The Afghan government on Wednesday said it shares the concerns raised by several former U.S. ambassadors to Afghanistan.
+Their joint statement warned that a full U.S. troop withdrawal that moves too quickly and without requiring the Taliban to meet certain conditions, such as reducing violence, could lead to “total civil war.”

+The Taliban, at their strongest since their 2001 defeat by a U.S.-led invasion, want all of the approximately 20,000 U.S. and NATO troops out of Afghanistan immediately, while the U.S. seeks a withdrawal in phases that would depend on the Taliban meeting certain conditions such as a reduction in violence.